Enrolment and Orientation Procedure

 |Airport Pick-up||Full Refund if service cancelled prior to flight arrival|

 Tuition fees will be not refunded under the following circumstances:

 Requests for refund should be made in writing to the CEO with documented evidence of the reason for withdrawal.
 Eligible refunds will be refunded within 28 day of receipt of the claim.
-A documented administrative fee $150 will be charged for processing refunds.
-The $400 enrolment fee is not refundable.
+The $150 enrolment fee is not refundable.

 All refunds will include a statement explaining how the refund amount was calculated.

 Refund will only be given to the person who paid the tuition fees.
 For example, if the tuition fee was paid by an agent or parents, the money will only be refunded to either the agent or parents.